yashthesia/computer-vision-project-fall21/README.md

 | Chen et al.       | 27.60            |
 | My implementation | 28.96            |

+- Results and Comparisons (All the models were trained for only 500 epochs; increasing the number of epochs for training may increase the resultant PSNR and SSIM values)

 ## Low Light Image Enhancement Proposed Pipeline
 ![Model Architecture](figures/atten_Unet_GAN.png)